>

 Arrival & Briefing

-This morning you will drive to the Londorossi gate where you will complete entry formalities.
-From here your drive continues for around 1 hour to the Lemosho trailhead.
-Enjoy lunch before commencing your trek through lush undisturbed forest where you may be lucky enough to see Colobus monkeys.
+This morning you will drive from Moshi to the Londorossi gate, taking approximately 1 hour and 30 minutes.
+Here you will complete entry formalities.
+From Londorossi your drive continues for around 1 hour to the Lemosho trailhead along a 4WD track.
+Upon arrival at the trailhead you will eat lunch and then commence trekking through lush undisturbed forest where you may be lucky enough to see Colobus monkeys.
 The path undulates, steeply in places, to arrive at the first camp after 2-3 hours of trekking.

-Your trek will begin in the forest; however, you will soon leave it behind, taking a steep track into a zone of giant heather and volcanic rock.
-This is a full day ascending the lush rolling hills below the Shira Plateau.
+Today your trek will begin in the forest; however, you will soon leave this ecosystem behind taking a steep track into a zone of giant heather and volcanic rock.
+This is a full day ascending through the lush rolling hills below the Shira Plateau.
 Shira is the third of Kilimanjaro’s volcanic cones.
-The trail begins to ease as you reach the edge of the plateau, reaching camp after 5-6 hours.
-The view of Kibo across the plateau is incredible.
+It is filled with the lava flow from Kibo and its rim has eroded and been blasted away by weather and volcanic action.
+Finally, the trail begins to ease as you reach the edge of the plateau.
+You will camp at Shira One after 5-6 hours of trekking.
+The view of Kibo from across the plateau is incredible.

 Elevation Gain: 300m/1,000ft

-Trek across the Shira Plateau with an optional climb to Shira Cathedral (3,880m).
+Your third day on the mountain consists of a trek across the Shira Plateau with an optional climb to Shira Cathedral (3,880m).
 Shira is one of the highest plateaus on earth.
 The day finishes with a gradual climb to Shira 2 Camp.
 Trekking time without the optional excursion is approximately 3 hours.
-Including acclimatization to the peak of Shira Cathedral will add approximately 1 hour.
+Including the optional acclimatisation to the peak of Shira Cathedral will add approximately 1 hour.

 Elevation Gain: 750m/2,400ft

-Your climb today will take you steadily up and over the expansive ridgelines of high desert to Lava Tower at 4,600m.
-The trek to the base of the tower, a 300-foot-high volcanic plug, takes around 4-5 hours.
-From here begin a steep descent into the Barranco Valley, passing exotic large flowering plants, Senecio Kilimanjaro.
-This descent will take 1-2 hours.
-Although you end your day at almost the same elevation as you started, today is important for acclimatization.
-Camp is in a beautiful, sheltered valley below the imposing Barranco Wall.
+Your climb today will take you steadily up and over the expansive ridge lines of high desert to Lava Tower.
+The trek to the base of Lava Tower is about 4-5 hours.
+This tower is a 300-foot-high volcanic plug.
+If time and energy allow, scramble to the top of the tower for fabulous panoramic views.
+From Lava Tower begin a steep descent into the Barranco Valley, passing large flowering plants, the scenecios.
+This is good practice for your descent from the summit and will take 1-2 hours.
+Although you will end your day at almost the same elevation as you started, today is very important for acclimatisation and will help your body prepare for summit day.
+Barranco Camp is in a beautiful, sheltered valley below the imposing Barranco Wall.

 Elevation Loss: 250m/820ft

-Begin the day climbing the Barranco Wall, an impressive scramble that will reward you with fantastic views back towards camp.
-From the top, at 4,200m, follow an undulating path around the mountainside.
-On a clear day, there are spectacular views of Kibo to your left and Mount Meru to your right.
-After descending into the Karanga Valley your climb takes you up a short steep path to camp.
+After breakfast, we leave Barranco Camp and begin our climb up the Barranco Wall.
+This is an impressive scramble where you will be rewarded with fantastic views back towards camp.
+The porters climbing the wall are also an impressive sight.
+From the top, at 4,200m, you will follow an undulating path around the mountain side.
+On a clear day there are spectacular views of Kibo to your left and Mount Meru to your right.
+After descending into the Karanga Valley your climb takes you up a short steep path to Karanga Camp.
 Walking time approximately 3-4 hours.

-Spend the morning climbing steadily up to Barafu Camp, which is Swahili for ice, and then continuing up a rocky slab to Kosovo.
-This small camp is located on the ridge below the summit cone.
-You have now completed the South Circuit, which offers views from many different angles.
-The walk will take around 4-5 hours, meaning you will arrive at Kosovo in time for lunch and a full summit briefing, before spending the afternoon resting.
+Today you will spend the morning climbing steadily on to Barafu, which is Swahili for ice!
+This camp is located on the ridge below the summit cone.
+You have now completed the South Circuit, which offers views of the summit from many different angles.
+This walk will take around 3 hours meaning that you will arrive at Barafu in time to spend the afternoon resting and enjoy an early dinner in preparation for the summit climb.
 The two peaks of Mawenzi and Kibo can be seen from this position.

-In the early hours of the morning begin your final ascent to the summit of Kilimanjaro, taking approximately 5-7 hours.
-It can be very cold at night at these elevations, but it will be warm by the end of the hiking day and you need clothing for both extremes.
-Just when you think you’ve reached your limit, the sun will rise and you’ll be rewarded with a rich red sky framing Mawenzi.
-At Stella Point (5,750m) join the crater rim.
-From here, climb less steeply to Uhuru Peak, the highest point on Mount Kilimanjaro and in Africa.
-From the summit descend to Mweka Hut, with lunch served on the way, taking around 6 hours.
-Enjoy your last dinner on the mountain and a well-earned sleep.
+In the early hours of the morning you will begin your final ascent to the summit of Uhuru Peak.
+This part of the climb takes approximately 6-8 hours.
+It can be very cold at night at these elevations, but it will be quite warm by the end of the hiking day and therefore you will want clothing for both extremes.
+Just when you think you’ve had enough of climbing in the dark the sun will rise and you will be rewarded with a rich red sky framing Mawenzi.
+At Stella Point (5,750m) you join the crater rim.
+From here, climb gently to Uhuru Peak which is the highest point on Mount Kilimanjaro and the continent of Africa.
+From the summit the descent will take you straight down to Mweka Hut, with lunch served on the way.
+This part of the descent takes about 6 hours.
+Later in the evening enjoy your last dinner on the mountain and a well-earned sleep.

-Descend to the gate through the lush forest (2-3 hours), looking for monkeys along the way.
-You will be collected from Mweka Village and taken to your hotel in Moshi.
+Descend straight to the gate through lush forest looking for monkeys along the way.
+Trekking time 2-3 hours.
+Return to Moshi from Mweka Village.

 Departure or Onwards Travel

-Today you will be transferred to Kilimanjaro Airport in time for your flight, or if you’ve decided to extend your Tanzanian adventure, begin the next part of your journey!
+Today you will be transferred back to Kilimanjaro International Airport (JRO) in time for your flight.

 • Park Fees